Exploring Cartan gravity with dynamical symmetry breaking: Decomposing the connection

-As for the case of $\bar{\omega}^{IJ}$ in the Einstein-Cartan model, the field $\bar{A}^{ab}$ encodes the inhomogeneous transformation properties of the connection $A^{ab}$.
-We propose the following analogue of equation (\ref{toro}):
+As for the case of $\bar{\omega}^{IJ}$ in the Einstein-Cartan model, the field $\bar{A}^{ab}$ will be defined so as to encode the inhomogeneous transformation properties of the connection $A^{ab}$.

-We will return to the interpretation of this equation shortly.
-The remaining part of the connection is the field $B^{ab}$, and by construction it transforms homogeneously with respect to $SO(1,4)/SO(2,3)$ gauge transformations.
+The remaining part of the connection is the field $B^{ab}$, and by construction it transforms homogeneously with respect to $SO(1,4)|SO(2,3)$ gauge transformations.
 As follows, to simplify analysis we will assume that $V^{a}\neq 0$.
 From a dynamical perspective this restriction is not natural but we will see that the recovery of a four-dimensional metric in the theory is dependent the norm of $V^{a}$ being non-zero.
-Given this assumption, we may define the quantity $E^{a} \equiv B^{ab}V_{b}$.
+Given this assumption, we may define the quantity $E^{a} \equiv B^{ab}V_{b}$ (this coincides precisely with the previously defined $E^{a}\equiv {\cal P}^{a}_{\ph{a}b}DV^{b}$).
 Furthermore, we may define the field $C^{ab}\equiv B^{ab}- (2/V^{2})E^{[a}V^{b]}$.
 We shall see that after symmetry breaking, $E^{a}$ plays the role of the co-tetrad $e^{I}$ whilst $C^{ab}$ plays the role of the contorsion ${\cal C}^{IJ}$.
 In this sense, the form $B^{ab}$ unifies co-tetrad and contorsion into a single object.
 For the null case where $V^{a}\neq 0$, $V^{2}=0$ we shall see that though the field $E^{a}$ is still well-defined, it corresponds to a metric tensor $\eta_{ab}E^{a}_{\mu}E^{b}_{\nu}$ which is three dimensional and therefore care is required.

-In the event that $V^{2}\neq 0$ it may be seen that (\ref{cotro}) is satisfied if two independent conditions hold: